This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- CROCKPOT: This works very nicely in the crockpot as well.
-Just put everything together as listed above and let it cook on low all day.
-If you are cooking this in a crockpot, definitely reduce the recipe by at least half to make less chili.
+- This works very nicely in the crockpot as well.
+Cook the meats and then combine everything as listed above and let it cook on low all day.
+If you are cooking this in a crockpot, reduce the recipe by at least half in order to fit everything in the slow cooker.

-- FREEZER MEAL: Let the soup cool completely before transferring to freezer safe containers.
+- Let the soup cool completely before transferring to freezer safe containers.
 Soup can be reheated in the microwave or it can be thawed first and then reheat on the stove-top.

 Nutrition